Skip to Content

 She is 23 years old, single, and has a history of regular unprotected sexual intercourse.
 She is not on any known contraceptive, and she rarely uses a condom.

 Here’s the truth.
-There is no better way to prevent pregnancy besides using one of the reliable contraceptive methods.
-Nevertheless, if you can understand the timing of ovulation, it is quite easy to know when your ovulation period is over.
+There is no better way to prevent pregnancy than using one of the reliable contraceptive methods (like condoms, pills, implant, IUD, injection, etc.).
+Nevertheless, if you can understand the timing of ovulation, it is easier to know when your ovulation period is over.

 Then again, for women trying to conceive, the post-ovulation period is very important.
-If you can understand the common post-ovulation signs, you can quickly tell if you are pregnant even before your next period arrives.
+If you can understand the common post-ovulation signs, you may quickly suspect that you are pregnant even before your next period arrives (though only a pregnancy test can confirm it).

-This post explains in details signs of the ovulation period and signs that show you are past your ovulation.
+This post explains in detail signs of the ovulation period and signs that show you are past your ovulation.

 What is ovulation?

-To understand your post ovulation symptoms perfectly, it is important you know that ovulation is all about.
+To understand your post-ovulation symptoms, it is important you know what ovulation is all about.

-Ovulation can be defined as the release of an egg from a burst matured follicle into the fallopian tube.
+Ovulation can be defined as the release of an egg from a burst mature follicle into the fallopian tube.
 This happens naturally in most women.
-In fact, if you get a regular menstrual period, it is likely that you ovulate.
+In fact, if you get a regular menstrual period, it is likely that you ovulate in most of your cycles.
+Cleveland Clinic

 One easy way to understand your ovulation period is to chart your menstrual cycle for a while.
 That is, over the span of three to six months, you chart the length of your menstrual cycle.

-For instance, if your period started on the first of April and then showed up on the 29th of April, you have a 28 days menstrual cycle.
+For instance, if your period started on the first of April and then showed up on the 29th of April, you have a 28-day menstrual cycle.

 But menstrual cycle length can vary from time to time.
 That is, some months you may have a slightly shorter or longer cycle.
-This happens because of the alteration of hormones in your body affected by external factors like stress, physical injury, sleepless night, and so many other factors.
+This happens because of the alteration of hormones in your body affected by external factors like stress, physical illness, sleepless nights, and so many other factors.
+Johns Hopkins Medicine

 When is your ovulation period?

-If you’ve successfully identified the length of your menstrual cycle, you can also tell easily when you will ovulate.
+If you’ve successfully identified the length of your menstrual cycle, you can also get a rough idea of when you will ovulate.

-Your ovulation period is not the day you ovulate but days in your menstrual cycle that you have a chance to get pregnant.
+Your ovulation period is not just the single day you ovulate but the days in your menstrual cycle when you have a chance to get pregnant.

-This period is also described as the fertile window and its about 5 or 6 days within your menstrual cycle.
+This period is also described as the fertile window and is about 5 or 6 days within your menstrual cycle.
+These are the days when sperm and egg are most likely to meet.
+New England Journal of Medicine+1

 But here’s the thing.
-It is quite difficult to tell when your next ovulation will take place.
+It is quite difficult to tell the exact day your next ovulation will take place without careful tracking or using tools like ovulation predictor kits.

-However, if you’ve identified your menstrual cycle length and your menstrual cycle is regular, you can predict when your next ovulation will occur.
+However, if you’ve identified your menstrual cycle length and your menstrual cycle is regular, you can estimate when your next ovulation will occur.

-In a regular 28 days menstrual cycle, you are likely to ovulate somewhere around day 14.
-But that’s not your ovulation period.
-Your ovulation period is day 9 to day 15.
+In a regular 28-day menstrual cycle, you are likely to ovulate somewhere around day 14.
+But that’s not your whole ovulation period.
+In this kind of cycle, your fertile window is usually about day 9 to day 14 or 15.

-Your ovulation period or fertile window is 5 days before ovulation and the day ovulation occurs.
+Your ovulation period or fertile window is roughly 5 days before ovulation and the day ovulation occurs.
+Some experts also include the day just after ovulation.
 This timeline results from the lifespan of a male’s sperm and a female’s ovum.
+ACOG+1

-Sperm can live about 5 days in the female genital tracts.
-However, the females egg released during ovulation only last about 24 hours.
+Sperm can live about 5 days in the female genital tract.
+However, the female egg released during ovulation only lasts about 12–24 hours.

-This means you can get pregnant if you have intercourse during this period.
+This means you can get pregnant if you have intercourse during this period, even if you don’t have sex exactly on the day of ovulation.

 Signs of ovulation period

-If the above calculations is really a concern, there are other ways to tell if you are in your ovulation period.
+If the above calculations are really a concern, there are other ways to tell if you are in your ovulation period.
 Here are some signs to watch out for.

 You can tell if you are about to ovulate or ovulating just by examining your vaginal discharge for its texture, consistency, and color.